spox/batali/README.md

 # Batali

 Batali is a light weight cookbook resolver.
-It is now in a beta state, moving quickly towards a proper stable release.

 ## What is Batali?